Dynamic-Capital/Dynamic-Capital/docs/onchain/ton-contract-verification-status.md

   to seed initial liquidity when STON.fi flags the asset with `no_liquidity`.
-- **Domain collateral:** if any endpoint check fails, publish the missing files (metadata JSON, TON Connect manifest, API swagger, docs) before inviting new partners so they do not hit 404s during verification.【F:dynamic-capital-ton/apps/tools/check-ton-contracts.ts†L265-L285】
+- **Domain collateral:** if any endpoint check fails, publish the missing files (metadata JSON, TON Connect manifest, API swagger, docs) before inviting new partners so they do not hit 404s during verification.
+The sweep surfaces both the primary `.ton` URL and the `dynamic.capital` fallback so you can verify at least one origin serves the collateral while TON DNS propagates.【F:dynamic-capital-ton/apps/tools/check-ton-contracts.ts†L265-L333】【F:dynamic-capital-ton/storage/dns-records.txt†L13-L20】
 - **Tonapi downtime:** exit code `7` signals Tonapi is unreachable.
 Pause onboarding and re-run the sweep once Tonapi's status endpoint reports the REST gateway as healthy to ensure downstream checks are